kamsar/kamsar.github.io/source/_posts/2015-10-02-Unicorn-3-0-Released.md

 ## Thank you

 Unicorn is a project by and for the Sitecore community.
 I'd like to thank everyone who's contributed to the project in a major or minor way: without you, we wouldn't have this tool today.
 Thank you!

-Special thanks to the project's sponsor and my employer [Connective DX](https://www.connectivedx.com/) for making Unicorn's public release possible in the first place.
-Unicorn isn't the only trick we've got up our sleeve: if you're interested in working at an agency with an advanced technical Sitecore practice, [we are hiring](https://www.connectivedx.com/connect/careers).